Performances

 Kevin John Edusei led the Utah Symphony in a program of Strauss, Ravel and Rachmaninoff on Friday at Abravanel Hall.
 Photo: Marco Borggreve

 It’s always a treat when the Utah Symphony features its own players as soloists.
-The doubly delightful pairing of principal clarinetist Tad Calcara and principal bassoonist Lori Wike this weekend was made all the more special on Friday night by the fact that their vehicle, Richard Strauss’s 1948 Duet-Concertino, had never been heard in … Read More
+The doubly delightful pairing of principal clarinetist Tad Calcara and principal bassoonist Lori Wike this weekend was made all the more special on Friday night by the fact that their vehicle, Richard Strauss’s 1948 Duet-Concertino, had never been heard in Abravanel … Read More

 An oddly irony-free Shostakovich No. 5 from Lecce-Chong with Utah Symphony – Mar 06, 2022